Share your gift.

 - added new members or constituents.
 One congregation grew by more than 20%.
 One organization quadrupled its outreach.

 - developed new relationship-based, community-focused programs.
-Seven new local missions have been developed between the three congregations.
+Seven new local missions have been developed between the congregations.

-The Project has provided support for more than twenty-five individuals, particularly but not exclusively pastoral leaders:
+The Project has provided support for more than thirty individuals, particularly but not exclusively pastoral leaders:

 - Clergy Training: A group of nine clergy from Greenville engaged our partner organization, Speaking Down Barriers, for training to work better together across differences of denomination, religion, and race, in order to serve their communities more effectively.
-Because of our expertise with congregations, the Project was invited to partner to design and lead these trainings over a six month period.
-The group has requested a second phase of training, for the winter and spring of 2017, and has engaged some of Greenville’s most difficult community issues as a cross-denominational, interreligious clergy leadership team.
+Because of our expertise with congregations, the Project was invited to partner to design and lead these trainings over a six month period during the spring and summer of 2016.
+The group then requested a second phase of training, for the winter and spring of 2017, and has engaged some of Greenville’s most difficult community issues as a cross-denominational, interreligious clergy leadership team.